Junior Club Values Statement

 - The more we put in, the more we get out of it.
 The more involved you get in the club the more enjoyment you’ll derive from it.

-Remember, our coaches, managers and administrators are parents, just like you – but they have put up their hand to help your child as well as their own.
+Remember, our coaches, managers and administrators are parents and volunteers, just like you – they have put up their hand to help all our children.

-- Junior rugby is not just about winning and not every junior will go on to play senior rugby.
+- Junior rugby is not just about winning and not every junior will go on to play senior rugby as much as we would hope they do.
 Above everything our juniors must have a memorable and positive experience during their time at the club.
-We aim to strike a balance between success and fairness.
+We aim to strike a balance between success, player development and fairness.
+Above all it must be fun and enjoyable.

 - The rugby community is large, diverse and friendly.
 We want to keep it that way.
 Confrontation should be avoided; more diplomatic and effective alternatives are always available.

 - Rugby is unselfish and focused on team play achievement.
 Its rugged nature is balanced by the concepts of fair play, sportsmanship, fun and friendship.
-Teamwork involves sharing the ball, playing out of position, spending time on the bench.
+Teamwork involves sharing the ball, playing in different positions and spending time on the bench.
 Our team rotation policies give all players a fair go.

 “Ask not what your club can do for you, ask what you can do for your club.” with apologies to JF Kennedy

-- We encourage our coaches and referees to continue to develop their skills through courses offered through the ARU and VRU.
+- We encourage our coaches and referees to continue to develop their skills through courses offered through Rugby Victoria and Rugby Australia.
 The club subsidises these courses.

 - We encourage parents to help at practice and to train to be a coach or referee.
 This improves our children’s chances of development and their enjoyment of the game.